 - Onions– tastes great with okra and adds a crunch to the dish.

 - Spices– cumin, coriander and chilli powder are all you need to make this awesome dish.
 Reduce the chilli powder according to your taste, if you feel it’s too spicy.

 - Oil– I’ve used olive oil here, but any cooking oil is fine.

 The most important step is to rinse and wipe the okra dry with a kitchen towel.
-The more moisture you allow, the longer it would take to get rid of the slime from the okra.
-Trim the okra and chop into about 1/2 cm rounds.
+The more moisture you allow, the longer it would take to get rid of the stickiness.
+Trim the ladies fingers and chop into about 1/2 cm rounds.
 Place in a wide microwave-safe bowl.

-Add the coriander, cumin, chilli powder, salt and toss with the okra.
+Mix the coriander, cumin, chilli powder, and salt.
+Add to the chopped ladies fingers and mix well.
 Add oil and toss again.